 Kaur, H. (2016) It's like they're looking inside your body or inside your brain.'
 Internet surveillance practices in a special school, pp. 73-84 in Kramp, L., Carpentier, N., Hepp, A., Kilborn, R., Kunelius, R., Nieminen, H., Olsson, T., Pruulmann-Vengerfeldt, P., Tomanic Trivundza, I., Tosoni, S. (Eds.)
 Politics, Civil Society and Participation: Media and Communications in a Transforming Environment.
 Bremen: edition lumiere.

 Kaur, H. (2017) Not All Young People Move Rapidly in and Between Digital Media.
 Discover Society, DS48.

 Kaur, H. (2018, 19th July) Social Access.
 Young People with Physical Disabilities Seek Acceptance through Digital Media.
-Poster presentation will be presented at the 9th International Conference on Social Media and Society, Copenhagen, Denmark.
+Presented at the 9th International Conference on Social Media and Society, Copenhagen, Denmark.

 Kaur, H. (2018, 9th May) Struggles for Social Access.
 Young People with Physical Disabilities in Online Relationships.
-Paper will be presented at Interdisciplinary Conference on Disability, UCL, London, UK.
+Paper presented at the Interdisciplinary Conference on Disability, UCL, London, UK.